brannn/csv2iceberg/README.md

 If you encounter issues:

 1. Use the `--verbose` flag to enable detailed logging
 2. Ensure Trino server is running and accessible
-3. If using direct Hive metastore connection, verify it's running and accessible
+3. Verify connection parameters (host, port)
-4. Verify connection parameters (host, port, URI)
+4. Check CSV file format and encoding
-5. Check CSV file format and encoding
+5. For authentication errors, verify Trino username and password are correct

-6. For authentication errors, verify Trino username and password are correct
+Note: Direct Hive metastore connection is not currently active in this version but the code structure is maintained for future implementation.

 ### Authentication Issues